transmed/transmed.github.io/docs/index.markdown

 Information of previous TransMed meeting(s) can be found [here](http://transmedit.org/TransMed_history).

-Link to the ISMB 2021 website is:[here](https://www.iscb.org/ismbeccb2021).
+Link to the ISMB 2021 website is: [here](https://www.iscb.org/ismbeccb2021).

 Please note: